Ararat, Victoria: Gold in & around Ararat

+Attention in the 1880s turned back to deep lead mining including on the Black Lead.
+This lead ran from Albert Street and McGibbony Street east to the rail line and the Hopkins River.
+In 1881 the Grand Junction Company began to pump groundwater from a depth of 50m.
+By 1883, they were pumping 13Ml a day which enabled them to begin to extract gold from the Black Lead.
+Unable to make a profit, the mine closed in 1885.

+Similar difficulties were faced by all deep lead speculators including well after the turn of the century.
+The only company to have longer term success was the Cathcart Proprietary Company (Denicull Creek) which switched to electric power, and in 1905 employed 100 men.
+The Company achieved ‘sensational yields’ in 1909.
+This success stimulated the formation of at least ten other deep lead companies.
+Three, including the Cathcart Company, proved profitable.
+But by 1925 all had closed.
+A final effort at deep lead mining in 1932 failed before achieving production, ending what might be called the professional gold era in Ararat.

+The area still attracts enthusiasts who report finding valuable nuggets.
+'Ararat’s main goldfields have produced a great deal of gold to detector operators and will continue to do so for many years.'

-Rapid growth brought about a municipality, which was incorporated as a borough on 24 September 1858.
+The rapid growth generated by gold brought about a municipality, which was incorporated as a borough on 24 September 1858.

-Ararat became a city of asylums, with a large facility Aradale Mental Hospital was opened in 1865 and J Ward, a lunatic asylum for criminally insane (formerly the Ararat County Gaol), opened in 1887.
-Both have been closed but remain as significant reminders of the city's role in the treatment of mentally ill patients.
+In the aftermath of the goldrush, Ararat soon became known for its asylum.
+The Aradale Mental Hospital opened in 1865 with the former the Ararat County Gaol converted in 1887 to J Ward, a psychiatric facility for the criminally insane.
+The Hospital remained open as a treatment facility until 1997 and has since become the site for paranormal and haunted house tours.

 Vines were planted in 1863 by Swiss settlers, the Pola family.

 Traditional ownership claims

 The formally recognised traditional owners for the area in which Ararat sits, north-west of Campbell Street and the Pyrenees Highway and north-east of the Western Highway and Lambert Street are the Wotjobaluk, Jardwadjali (also known as Jaadwa), Wergaia and Jupagalk nations.
 These nations are represented by the Barengi Gadjin Land Council Aboriginal Corporation.

 The formally recognised traditional owners for the area in which Ararat sits, south-east of Campbell Street and the Pyrenees Highway are the Djab Wurrung people.
 The Djab Wurrung people are represented by Martang Pty Ltd.

 In the area of Ararat that is south-west of the Western Highway and Lambert Street, traditional owners have not yet been formally recognised.
 However, the Eastern Maar people are negotiating a recognition and settlement agreement with the Victorian Government.
 The boundary of the agreement is under negotiation.
 The Eastern Maar people are represented by the Eastern Maar Aboriginal Corporation (EMAC).